A Safe, Structured, and Supportive Recovery Environment

 The Role of Sober Living

 Addicts in early recovery often require a sober living environment to help them acclimate to the stressors and challenges of returning to the “real world”.
-Living amongst like-minded recovering peers offers a level of camaraderie and support that can be instrumental in maintaining and strengthening sobriety.
+Living amongst like-minded recovering peers offers a level of camaraderie and support that can be instrumental in maintaining as well as strengthening sobriety.
 Clients also develop and work on basic skills such as personal hygiene, housekeeping, money management, job interviewing.
 And because clients share common experiences and goals, they form bonds of support that can last a lifetime.
-The ultimate goal of sober living is to provide a smooth and seamless transition into a life of independence, fulfillment and purpose.
+The ultimate goal of sober living is to provide a smooth and seamless transition into a life of independence, fulfillment, as well as purpose.

 Sober House Rules and Regulations

-Granite Recovery Centers’ sober living homes require adherence to and participation in:
+Granite Recovery Centers’ sober living homes require adherence to and participation in our rules and regulations.
+For example, these include:

 - The Resident Code of Conduct